 4. Looking for something closer to the ocean?
 Eastern Virginia is home to plenty of great campsites, but Sweet Gum campground near Chincoteague and Assateague Island National Seashore takes glamping in Virginia to the next level.
 A cozy pre-built tent cabin will be your home during your stay on the Pony Pines Farm—a working horse farm and animal sanctuary.

-The four destinations above are just a taste of what awaits anyone deciding that glamping in Virginia is the right getaway.
+The four destinations above are just a taste of what awaits anyone deciding that glamping or camping in Virginia is the right getaway.
 The state has a well-planned and well-maintained network of state parks as well as private and converted glamping spots on farms and throughout Virginia’s many rural spaces.